solana-labs/solana/book/src/implemented-proposals/durable-tx-nonces.md

 failed transaction replay, runtime modifications are necessary.

 Any transaction failing the usual `check_hash_age` validation will be tested for a Durable Transaction Nonce.
-This is signaled by the issuance of a `NonceAdvance` instruction as the first in the transaction and specifying the nonce account's stored blockhash value in the transaction's `recent_blockhash` field.
+This is signaled by including a `NonceAdvance` instruction as the first instruction in the transaction.

-If it is determined that a Durable Transaction Nonce is in use, the runtime will take the following additional actions to validate the transaction:
+If the runtime determines that a Durable Transaction Nonce is in use, it will take the following additional actions to validate the transaction:

   1) The `NonceAccount` specified in the `Nonce` instruction is loaded.
   2) The `NonceState` is deserialized from the `NonceAccount`'s data field and